Unless you assume a God, the question of life’s purpose is meaninglessBertrand Russell

 A friend once told me, “God has a special purpose for you”.
 I was feeling a bit lost at the time, and I suppose he thought it was a helpful thing to say.
 However, it immediately made things worse.

-The statement annoyed me and made me anxious.
+The statement made me anxious.
 Don’t get me wrong, my problem was nothing to do with religion.
 To my friend, these were serious words of wisdom.
-To me it seemed like one of those quick-fix platitudes (along with the likes of “just be yourself”) and badly thought through, because it raised a load of questions.
+To me it seemed like one of those quick-fix platitudes (along with the likes of “just be yourself”) and badly thought through, because it raised so many more questions.

 I wondered why, if God had this special purpose in a sealed golden envelope with my name on it, why it was being kept from me.
 Or was I being challenged to work out the answer?
 Would that be a waste of effort if God was going to reveal my special mission at any moment?
 And after being handed my purpose, would I feel obliged to carry it out?
 What if I didn’t like it?